The Latest Buzz: A Jedi's Guide to Traveling by Air with Your Guitar

 Every so often, a crew member will even put it in one of their private closets designated for crew gear where your guitar will have more leg room than you do.
 Truly a first class experience—relish it!

 Today they asked me to check it at the gate as the flight was very full, but I happily do so as I know it will be on the plane because I hand-delivered it myself.
 And it will most likely be on top of the luggage because I brought it there last after other luggage has already been loaded.
 I also believe they take a bit better care of your luggage after having contact with you directly.
 Best of all, no conveyor belt!

-This is a 98-percent fool-proof method of getting that guitar on the plane safely, but I do need to touch on the 2 percent of suitcase police who live their lives to stop you from bringing your axe safely to your aircraft.
-If the ticket counter person insists on your checking the guitar, even after you have recited what we will now refer to as the gate check mantra, you simply ask nicely to speak to a manager and repeat the gate check mantra to the new person.
+This is a 98-percent fool-proof method of getting that guitar on the plane safely, but I do need to touch on the 2 percent of suitcase police who live to stop you from bringing your axe safely to your aircraft.
+If the ticket counter person insists that you check your guitar, even after you've recited what we will now refer to as the gate check mantra, you simply ask nicely to speak to a manager and repeat the gate check mantra to the new person.

 I have not had this fail in the last eight-plus years I have been flying to gigs.
 The key is to be very agreeable and nice.
 Most people flying are not used to traveling and are therefore stressed and out of their comfort zones.
 The airline employees are not used to someone who is cool-headed and agreeable.
 It defuses them.

 "These are not the droids you are looking for, move along."

 — Obi-Wan Kenobi